mathigatti/EmotivClassifier/README.md

 # EmotivClassifier

-This are a few scripts to generate correlation matrices and then use them to train classifiers in order to predict different individual characteristics based on the brain connectivity.
+These are a few scripts used to generate correlation matrices and training machine learning classifiers in order to predict different individual characteristics based on the brain connectivity.
 These are part of my computer science thesis project.

 ## Requirements